mfrey275/psychic-meme/README.md

 Psycholinguistics experiments using PCIbex

-1. Semsibility rating task for superlative and comaparative referents
+1. Sensibility rating task for superlative and comaparative referents

 2. Ambiguity judgement task for negated polar questions